theheking/intro-to-r/content/2_datatypes.md

 > Using model_org[c()]
 >
 >
 > 2) However, this is laborious.
-If we were dealing with a much longer vector- we can use the `seq()` function to create sequences of numbers quickly.
+> If we were dealing with a much longer vector- we can use the `seq()` function to create sequences of numbers quickly.
-> Use the help command to find how to form that repeating element.
-Fill in the blank to select the even elements of model_org using the seq() function.
+> Use the help command to find how to form the elements in the vector you created above
+> Fill in the blank to select the even elements of model_org using the seq() function.
 >

 # List
-Note a vector is actually an atomic vector.
-This means that it has a homogeneous element datatype.
+Note a vector is actually an "atomic" vector.
+An "atomic" vector has a homogeneous datatype in every element.
 A list is actually still a vector in R, but it’s not an atomic vector.
 ```
 (drosophilia <- list(model_org = TRUE, num_nobel_drosophilists = 9L, num_species = 3 * 500, nobel = c("Thomas Hunt Morgan","Hermann Joseph Muller")))